UoM-MSc-Robotics-2024-Team-1/t1_leo_nav/README.md

 # t1_leo_nav

-The `t1_leo_nav` repository is a comprehensive suite designed for ROS2, tailored for navigation and simulation of the T1 rover.
-This suite is divided into three main packages: `t1_rover`, `t1_sim`, and `t1_nav`, each serving a distinct role in the ecosystem.
+The `t1_leo_nav` repository is a comprehensive suite designed for ROS2, tailored for navigation and simulation of the Leo Rover.
+This suite is divided into three main packages: `t1_rover`, `t1_sim`, and `t1_nav`, each serving a distinct role in the system.

 ## Packages Overview

 ### t1_rover

-The `t1_rover` package acts as the description package for the T1 rover.
+The `t1_rover` package acts as the description package for the Leo Rover.
 It includes:

 - URDF files for the rover's physical description.
-- Robot localization nodes.
+- Robot localization node.
 - Launch files to visualize the rover in `rviz2`.

 This package encapsulates all necessary components to view the rover standalone in `rviz2`.